Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Algorithms and Efficient Tensor Contractions

 BMMe uses extrapolation sequences inspired by accelerated (mirror) descent, combined with a safeguard that controls the extrapolation displacement.
 A practical choice is a Nesterov-like sequence $\alpha_t^{\text{Nes}}$, together with a cap depending on the displacement norm:

 where $\delta>0$ is a small constant and $(c_t)$ is a slowly decreasing or bounded sequence.
 (Unless stated otherwise, we use the same scalar $\alpha_t$ for all blocks in our implementations.)

 Our contraction-only updates are closed-form multiplicative rules obtained from the same MM principle as classical (unfolding-based) MU.
-Therefore, integrating BMMe amounts to \emph{replacing the current block iterate by its extrapolated version} when (i) building the powered tensors used in the numerator/denominator contractions and (ii) applying the multiplicative update (using the extrapolated block as the multiplicative pre-factor).
+This suggests a natural BMMe-inspired extrapolation mechanism for our contraction-only updates: one replaces the current block iterate by its extrapolated version when (i) building the powered tensors used in the numerator/denominator contractions and (ii) applying the multiplicative update (using the extrapolated block as the multiplicative pre-factor).

 \textbf{(i) Extrapolated B-CoMM (CP).} Maintain, for each factor, the previous outer iterate $A_{\mathrm{prev}}^{(n)}$.
 Before updating mode $n$, form the extrapolated block

 Build the reconstruction $\widehat X$ using $\widehat A^{(n)}$ (and the other factors at their current values), form $\mathcal P = X\odot \widehat X^{\beta-2}$ and $\mathcal Q=\widehat X^{\beta-1}$ using the positivity safeguard of Assumption~\ref{ass:eps}, and apply the same contraction-only MU step, anchored at $\widehat A^{(n)}$: